techidaily/site-win11-tips/source/_posts/eliminating-restricted-it-administrator-message-in-os.md

 ![The System Restore window](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/system-resotre-window.jpg)

- Our guide on[creating and utilizing restore points](https://www.makeuseof.com/windows-11-create-restore-point/) provides instructions for rolling back Windows with System Restore.
+ Our guide on [creating and utilizing restore points](https://www.makeuseof.com/windows-11-create-restore-point/) provides instructions for rolling back Windows with System Restore.
 Choose the oldest restore point you can.
 However, remember that you’ll probably need to reinstall some software packages installed after the restore point’s date.

 ## Start Utilizing Windows Security Again